-Apple said to have extended patent licensing offers to Motorola, SamsungAlex Wagner - Deputy Managing Editor, News Desk
+Apple said to have extended patent licensing offers to Motorola, SamsungAlex Wagner - Editorial Director of News and Content

 Apple has been and currently still is involved in a number of patent disputes with other manufacturers both in the U.S. and abroad, but a new report today claims that the Cupertino firm has spoken with select companies to settle some of those suits.
 According to sources speaking to Dow Jones Newswires, Apple has reached out to both Motorola and Samsung in an attempt to settle some of the litigation going on between them all in exchange for patent licensing agreements that would see Apple receive royalty payments.
 One source claims that Apple has asked for between $5 and $15 per device (around 1 to 2.5 percent of the product's net sales) for licenses to some of its patents in one of the negotiations.